patelneel55/financialmodelingprep/README.md

 ## About FinancialModelingPrep

-The FMP API provides a **free** financial API that provides different types of data ranging from stock prices and historical data to financial statements and market performance.
+The FMP API offers different types of data ranging from stock prices and historical data to financial statements and market performance.
 The complete API documentation is available [here](https://financialmodelingprep.com/developer/docs).

-This API is perfect for someone like who loves to dabble with financial data as a hobby and incorporate it into other projects but doesn't have the capital to spend for other financial APIs such as Alphavantage or Quandl.
-Even though these other APIs offer free endpoints, they have query limits.
-These query limits are not present in the FMP API and some of their endpoints are almost real-time.
+This API is perfect for someone who loves to dabble with financial data as a hobby and incorporate it into other projects.

 I have no affiliation with FinancialModelingPrep and its web API development.

-## Prerequisites

-You have to create an accound on [FinancialModelingPrep](https://financialmodelingprep.com/) and retrieve your API key.

 ## Installation
 ```bash